riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 }
 ```

-- go back to the game over view controller
+- go back to the Game Over View Controller
 - ctrl + drag our exit button to **Exit** component of the view controller in the storyboard
 - select our function we just added (it should be the only option)